If there's one question that never allows a cannabis grower any sleep, it's — are my plants getting enough light?

 Luckily for you, your cannabis crop’s health in regards to lighting is well understood and relies on parameters known as photosynthetically active radiation (PAR) measured as PPFD and the daily light integral or DLI for short.
 There are many resources on growing cannabis, but when it comes to autoflowering cannabis strains, the information you can find on the internet might be a bit thin or misleading.
 Therefore, we've written this article for all you autoflower growers out there.

-Read along as we describe recommended PAR/PPFD and DLI values for autoflowering cannabis in collaboration with the experts from Premium Cultivars.
+Read along as we describe recommended PAR/PPFD and DLI values for autoflowering cannabis.

 Cannabis Lighting Basics